philzook58/bap-notes/primus.md

 ## State

-You can add state.
-You need to register the state globally.
-It looks like this
+You can add new kinds of state.
+You need to register the state globally with a unique uuid (it's odd).
+It looks like this to declare state

 ```ocaml
 let state =
   Primus.Machine.State.declare